-Mohave County has continued a challenging wave of economic conditions with the unemployment rate decreasing to 6.1% in July 2017.
+Mohave County has continued a challenging wave of economic conditions with the unemployment rate at 5.6% in July 2018.
 The District experiences an inverse effect to economic conditions, where enrollment numbers normally increase during years of economic struggle as an unemployed/underemployed workforce return to school in order to increase skill levels.
-The district enrollment reflected this economic pattern with a slight decrease in enrollment in 2016-17.
-Preliminary enrollment figures indicate that enrollment should experience a minor increase in 2017-18.
+The district enrollment reflected this economic pattern with a slight increase in enrollment in 2017-18.
+Preliminary enrollment figures indicate that enrollment should experience a minor increase in 2018-19.